A Remarkable Person

 Helen is one of those American dream stories that continue to reinforce that a little luck, combined with elbow grease and chutzpah, can carry someone a long way down the road.
 She grew up in Bethlehem, Pennsylvania, the daughter of Russian immigrants who imbued her with a strong faith and a love of music.
 And she would go on to sing professionally, encouraged by an officer in the Navy who had heard her perform.
 Music and opera singing became both her passion and vocation.
 And after leaving the military, Helen would have many roles in operatic productions, often playing the lead.

-She got her nursing degree at the University of Pennsylvania College of Nursing and shipped out after Pearl Harbor during WW2 with the Navy Nurse Corp.
+She got her nursing degree backwhen there was no rn vs bsn categories, it was either that, you were a nurse or that, you became a doctor.
+She studied at the University of Pennsylvania College of Nursing and shipped out after Pearl Harbor during WW2 with the Navy Nurse Corp.
 Working her way up, she attained the rank of Lieutenant Commander.
 When I met Helen for the first time, she emotionally recounted some of her experiences caring for the wounded in the war.
 She spoke of the boys she could not save, the ones who asked for their mothers before they died.
 She understood first hand that head injuries were among the most devastating and severe wounds of war.

 It was this connection, her close association with caring for those who had sustained blast injuries that brought me into Helen’s orbit for the first time.
-She had followed my husband Bob’s career as an anchor on television.
+She had followed my husband Bob’s career as an anchor on a TV Studio set.
 When the news was announced that he had been hit by a roadside bomb, Helen instantly understood that the prognosis was not good.

 On my first visit to her home in Pam Beach, Helen told me that she would never forget the young men she had cared for.
 The experience of tending to young soldiers, who were wounded in battle, would forever forge her appreciation for and dedication to our nation’s military families.
 Helen considered herself connected to them.